saifaustcse/SDLC-Methodologies/README.md

 ## 9. RAD Model

-- The RAD model is a concurrent software process model which is generally based on the prototype (Iterative and waterfall) model.
+- The RAD model is a concurrent software process model generally based on the prototype (Iterative and waterfall) model.
-- The entire project is divided into various small modules and each module is allocated to a different party to finish the working of the small modules.
-After that, all small modules are combined together to obtain the final project
+- The entire project is divided into small modules; each module is developed in parallel by a different party, and then all modules are combined into the final project.
-- Each module is developed using the Prototyping (Iterative and waterfall) model approach.
+- Each module is developed using the Prototyping (Iterative and waterfall) approach.
-- This model is used for completing the process of software product development in a very short time.
+- This model is used to complete software product development in a very short time.
-- If your project can be divided into many parts or modules then the Rapid application development model is used.
+- Use it when your project can be divided into many parts or modules.

 <p align="center">
     <img src="images/rad.png" alt="RAD Model" width="800" height="400">